PostCyberPunk/DidM/docs/QuickStart.md

 sketches = ["all"]
 ```

-Running `DidM deploy basic` inside the `myDotfiles` directory results in:
+Running `DidM render basic` inside the `myDotfiles` directory results in:

 ```
 ~/.config